 A single Word or PDF file containing all text and exhibits should be uploaded to the assignment page on Canvas by 8:00am on the day it is due.
-The files should be named Mountain\TeamXX.docx and Skinny\TeamXX.docx with XX replaced by your cohort letter and team number (i.e., Mountain\A1.docx, Skinny\A1.docx).

-One member of each Learning Team should submit the group's work, both to the group case-write up assignment (for grading purposes) and to the TurnItIn assignment (for originality checking).
+The files should be named Mountain_TeamXX.docx and Cree_TeamXX.docx with XX replaced by your team number (i.e., Mountain_1.docx, Cree_1.docx).
+One member of each Learning Team should submit the group's work, both to the group case-write up assignment (for grading purposes) and to TurnItIn.